ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

 -  ``ERRATA_N1_1542419``: This applies errata 1542419 workaround to Neoverse-N1
    CPU.
 This needs to be enabled only for revisions r3p0 - r4p0 of the CPU.

+- ``ERRATA_N1_1791580``: This applies erratum 1791580 workaround to Neoverse N1
+   CPU.
+This needs to be enabled for revisions r0p0, r1p0, r2p0, r3p0, r3p1, r4p0
+   of the CPU.
+It is fixed in r4p1.

 -  ``ERRATA_N1_1868343``: This applies errata 1868343 workaround to Neoverse-N1
    CPU.
 This needs to be enabled only for revision <= r4p0 of the CPU.